What is conversion fraud?

 Before we explain conversion fraud, we need to understand click fraud, and why click fraud is the reason conversion fraud exists.

-Click fraud is an online scam which steals tens of billions of dollars from online advertisers every year.
+Click fraud is an online scam which steals over one hundred billion dollars from online advertisers every year.
 Criminals create genuine-looking websites, and open publisher accounts at advertising networks like Google Ads and Microsoft Ads.
 These publisher accounts allow the criminals to place advertisements on their websites, enabling them to earn money every time an advertisement is clicked.

 Instead of waiting for people to visit their websites and click on the ads, the criminals create bots - software pretending to be human - and send these bots to their websites to click on the ads.
 As far as the advertising networks are concerned, the bots are real people, so the clicks are valid.